Claude Code and OpenCode: A Crash Course

 The 15 concepts in one line each

-13. Where to run.
-Start in terminal or IDE plugin so you can see what the agent is doing.
+- Where to run.
+(Terminal / IDE / Web) Start in the terminal or an IDE plugin so you can see what AI is doing.

-15. Memory beyond basics.
-Built-in resume + good rules file is enough for most. notes/ folder if you need more.
+notes/folder) Resuming conversations and a good rules file is enough for most people.
+Add anotes/folder if you need more.

 Command quick-ref